 An album which saw their extensive fanbase disappear virtually overnight and take the best part of a decade to win back.
-Now that seventeen years have past, it’s high time this much maligned album was reevaluated and see if it deserves a second chance.
+Now that significant time has past, it’s high time this much maligned album was re-evaluated and see if it deserves a second chance.

 Lets cut straight to the chase, Host was a huge fucking departure for the Halifax doomsters.
 Anyone who had followed Paradise Lost to this point would have been well aware that this band were never afraid to experiment – whether that meant incorporating female vocals and ditching the guttural’s – but you could could always count on them for bowel-rupturing riffs and ‘wah’ drenched solos.